ivoryjlew-oss/-interviewlens/README.md

 © 2026 Ivory Lewis.
 All rights reserved.

-InterviewLens is an original work created by and belonging to Ivory Lewis, protected under United States copyright law (17 U.S.C. § 101 et seq.) and applicable international treaties.
+Phorya is an original work created by and belonging to Ivory Lewis, protected under United States copyright law (17 U.S.C. § 101 et seq.) and applicable international treaties.

 **This application may not be copied, reproduced, redistributed, modified, or used for commercial purposes without the express written permission of Ivory Lewis.**